 For all mandatory or additional HMO licences granted on or after 1 October 2018, mandatory conditions must be attached to the licence by the local authority requiring the licence holder –

-- to notify the local housing authority of any room in the HMO with a floor area of less than 4.64 square metres.
+- to notify the local housing authority of any room in the HMO with a floor area of less than 4.64 square meters.

-- to ensure that the floor area of any room in the HMO used as sleeping accommodation by one person aged over 10 years is not less than 6.51 square metres;
+- to ensure that the floor area of any room in the HMO used as sleeping accommodation by one person aged over 10 years is not less than 6.51 square meters;

-- to ensure that the floor area of any room in the HMO used as sleeping accommodation by two persons aged over 10 years is not less than 10.22 square metres;
+- to ensure that the floor area of any room in the HMO used as sleeping accommodation by two persons aged over 10 years is not less than 10.22 square meters;

-- to ensure that the floor area of any room in the HMO used as sleeping accommodation by one person aged under 10 years is not less than 4.64 square metres;
+- to ensure that the floor area of any room in the HMO used as sleeping accommodation by one person aged under 10 years is not less than 4.64 square meters;

-- to ensure that any room in the HMO with a floor area of less than 4.64 square metres is not used as sleeping accommodation.
+- to ensure that any room in the HMO with a floor area of less than 4.64 square meters is not used as sleeping accommodation.